-How Much Do Cortizo Bifold Doors Cost in the UK?
-2026 Price Guide
+Cortizo Bifold Doors Cost UK 2026: Full Price Guide

 Cortizo aluminium bifold doors are among the most sought-after glazing systems in the UK premium market.
-Manufactured in Spain with a strong UK supply chain, they combine slim sightlines, excellent thermal performance and a 40-plus year powder-coat finish.
-But pricing can be confusing — Cortizo isn't sold directly to homeowners, so you rely on your installer's quote without a published price list.
+Manufactured in Spain with a strong UK supply chain, they combine slim sightlines, excellent thermal performance and a 25-year powder-coat guarantee.
+Pricing can be confusing because Cortizo isn't sold directly to homeowners, so you rely on your installer's quote without a published price list.

 This guide breaks down what a Cortizo bifold door actually costs fully installed in 2026, what drives the price up or down, and how Cortizo compares to Schuco and Smart at similar specifications.